Altenberger Dom: History

-The Counts of Berg settled in the area northeast of Cologne, their castle was named Berg, latin "Mons", later "veterus Mons" in German "Alter Berg" or "Altenberg", situated above the Dhünn.
-The Castles name transferred to the county and the counts, today the Area is called Bergisches Land.
-The senior line of the counts resettled 1133 to Burg Castle, latin "Novus Mons" and transferred the Castle at Altenberg to the Cistercians arrived from Morimond.
-They founded Altenberg Abbey on the river, with a first church consecrated in 1160.
-The archbishop of Cologne, Konrad von Hochstaden, laid in 1259 the foundation of a larger church "St. Mariä Himmelfahrt" (Assumption of Mary).
+The Counts of Berg settled in the area northeast of Cologne.
+Their castle was named Berg, in Latin "Mons", later "veterus Mons" in German "Alter Berg" or "Altenberg", situated above the river Dhünn.
+The castle's name was transferred to the county and the counts, and today the area is called the Bergisches Land.
+In 1133 the senior line of the counts resettled in Burg Castle, latin "Novus Mons" and transferred the castle at Altenberg to the Cistercians who arrived from Morimond.
+They founded Altenberg Abbey on the river, and its first church was consecrated in 1160.
+In 1259 the archbishop of Cologne, Konrad von Hochstaden, laid the foundations of a larger church called "St. Mariä Himmelfahrt" (Assumption of Mary).
 The choir of the new church, in Gothic style, was consecrated in 1276.
 The choir's floor plan is similar to that of the Cologne Cathedral, and the choir is similar to the destroyed choir of Royaumont, probably because the builders of Altenburg were familiar with that site.
 The church was built over 140 years and served as the abbey church for centuries.

-During the secularisation of Germany, the monastery was dissolved in 1803.
-The buildings were used for a chemical plant.
-In 1815, a fire destroyed much of the buildings.
+The monastery was dissolved in 1803 during the secularisation of Germany.
+The buildings were used for a chemical plant, and in 1815 a fire destroyed most of thems.
 Count Fürstenberg von Stammheim bought the ruins in 1833 and turned them over to the Prussian king, Friedrich Wilhelm IV, who was fond of medieval history.

-The king supported the rebuilding of the Altenberger Dom, and also the completion of the Cologne Cathedral.
-He suggested already in the 1830s that the Altenberger Dom should be used by both Catholics and Protestants as a simultaneum, and finalized the idea in a royal decree of 1856.
+The king supported the rebuilding of the Altenberger Dom, and also the completion of Cologne Cathedral.
+He suggested in the 1830s that the Altenberger Dom should be used by both Catholics and Protestants as a simultaneum, and finalized the idea in a royal decree of 1856.